conda-forge/assimp-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `assimp` can be installed with:
+Once the `conda-forge` channel has been enabled, `assimp, pyassimp` can be installed with:

 ```
-conda install assimp
+conda install assimp pyassimp
 ```

 It is possible to list all of the versions of `assimp` available on your platform with: